The geek-cation staycation: Vacations in NYC for nerds

 Nostalgic party-planners Secret Formula will throw several of these bashes, during which you watch Saturday-morning cartoons while imbibing adult beverages, over the next three months.
 As you giggle over the old-school shenanigans, chow down on sugary cereal (there’s an all-you-can-eat buffet included in the ticket price), or toss back the Sonny—a White Russian topped with Cocoa Puffs for $7. $16.

 - 136 Metropolitan Ave, (between Berry St and Wythe Ave), 11249

 - Price band: 1/4

 Discover a new nerdy subculture at this massive shop, which stocks more than 50,000 volumes of graphic novels and manga.
-On the first floor, you’ll find toys, action figures (Avengers figurines are especially popular these days), quirky character T-shirts and comic books (new arrivals hit shelves every Wednesday), as well as longer tomes, such as Alison Bechdel’s Are You My Mother? ($18.70).
-Meanwhile, the upstairs loft is packed with anime DVDs and books, as well as offbeat horror and imported magazines like Hobby Japan and role-playing games.
+You’ll find toys, action figures (Avengers figurines are especially popular these days), quirky character T-shirts and comic books (new arrivals hit shelves every Wednesday), as well as longer tomes, such as Alison Bechdel’s Are You My Mother? ($16 in paperback, $22 in hardcover).
+Peruse anime DVDs and books, as well as offbeat horror and imported magazines like Hobby Japan and role-playing games.
 Follow the store’s Twitter feed (@fpnyc) for updates on drop-ins by artists and writers.

 - 832 Broadway, (between 12th and 13th Sts)

 Here are the ten New York experiences you simply can’t miss.

 Don’t fret, penny-pincher—each of these fun cheap date ideas will cost you $30 or less.

 Tired of swamped tourist traps, huh?
 Check out these alternative things to do in New York.